As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Step Two

-Perform the garnet into the desired shape and grind out any unwanted inclusions in the raw stone.
+Perform the garnet into the desired shape and remove any unwanted inclusions in the raw stone.
 Use the coarsest grit sandpaper first.
-Lay the tea towel on the work surface to prevent slippage and attach the sandpaper firmly to the cutting board with the rough side up.
+Lay the tea towel on the work surface to prevent slippage, and attach the sandpaper firmly to the cutting board with the rough side up.

 Place the cutting board on the tea towel.
 Put a few drops of water in the middle of the sandpaper.
 Rub the edges of the garnet over the surface of the sandpaper until it is the shape you want, grinding away any rough edges and flaws.